NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/classification/kmeans-pca/classification_kmeans_pca.md

 1. What do you think the spectral classes in the figure you just created represent?
 2. Try using a different number of clusters in the `kmeans` algorithm (e.g., 3 or 10) to see what spectral classes and classifications result.
+3. Try subsetting the reflectance by a different factor (eg. 3 or 5) and see how the results change.
+What is the minimum number of bands required to achieve the same clustering results?

 ## Principal Component Analysis (PCA)